Victorkjngo/mka-onboarding/README.md

 STORY: After clicking the sign-in button, I see a sign-up page that has three fields (name, email, password) and a save button
 ---
 CLIENT
-  [] On "Sign-in" click, client is routed to route "/sign-up/1" CLIENT
+  [x] On "Sign-in" click, client is routed to route "/sign-up/1" CLIENT
-  [/sign-in/1] Create component that shows three input boxes (username, email, password) AND save button
+  [x] [/sign-in/1] Create component that shows three input boxes (username, email, password) AND save button [x] Save button routes user to /sign-up/2
-    Save button routes user to /sign-up/2
+   [x] Create dispatcher
 CLIENT
-  Upon loss of focus on any field, the field values are stored onto redux state.
+  [x]Upon loss of focus on any field, the field values are stored onto redux state.
 CLIENT
   Upon click of save button, store is sent to server
-    [/sign-up/1] Click handler on button, AJAX send store to server  (with rowID) SERVER --> DB
+    [][/sign-up/1] Click handler on button, AJAX send store to server  (with rowID) SERVER --> DB
   Server saves all of the info in store to new row.
   Create request handler for /sign-up/:id endpoint